-Our Clinical Advisory Board, which consists of three members, a leading U.S.-based rheumatologist, oncologist and dermatologist, plays an active role in consulting with us with respect to clinical drug development.
+Our Clinical Advisory Board, which consists of six members, a leading U.S.-based rheumatologist, oncologist, dermatologist, and three hepatologists, who play an active role in consulting with us with respect to clinical drug development.
 We call for Clinical Advisory Board meetings on an as-needed basis.
 The following table sets forth certain information with respect to our Clinical Advisory Board members.

-Name Position/Institutional Affiliation Dr. Michael Weinblatt Head, Division of Rheumatology, Immunology and Allergy, Brigham and Women's Hospital Dr. Keith Stuart Chairman, Department of Hematology and Oncology; Professor of Medicine, Tufts University School of Medicine; Lahey Clinic Medical Center Dr. Jonathan Wilkin Former Head, Dermatology Division, FDA Dr. Scott Friedman Dean for Therapeutic Discovery and Chief of the Division of Liver Diseases at the Icahn School of Medicine at Mount Sinai in New York Dr. Arun Sanyal Professor of Medicine, Physiology and Molecular Pathology at Virginia Commonwealth University School of Medicine Dr. Rifaat Safadi Head of the Liver Unit, Gastroenterology and Liver Diseases, Division of Medicine at Hadassah Medical Center and Professor of Internal Medicine, Bowel, Liver Disease, and Metabolic Syndrome at Hadassah University in Israel 48
+Name Dr. Michael Weinblatt Position/Institutional Affiliation Head, Division of Rheumatology, Immunology and Allergy, Brigham and Women's Hospital Dr. Keith Stuart Chairman, Department of Hematology and Oncology; Professor of Medicine, Tufts University School of Medicine; Lahey Clinic Medical Center Dr. Jonathan Wilkin Former Head, Dermatology Division, FDA Dr. Scott Friedman Dean for Therapeutic Discovery and Chief of the Division of Liver Diseases at the Icahn School of Medicine at Mount Sinai in New York Dr. Arun Sanyal Professor of Medicine, Physiology and Molecular Pathology at Virginia Commonwealth University School of Medicine Commonwealth Onlycisty School of Medicine Dr. Rifaat Safadi Head of the Liver Unit, Gastroenterology and Liver Diseases, Division of Medicine at Hadassah Medical Center and Professor of Internal Medicine, Bowel, Liver Disease, and Metabolic Syndrome at Hadassah University in Israel